"From a financial planning perspective it was a truly wonderful opportunity."

 Deakin Business School (DBS) provides a range of options for students to gain support throughout their university journey - these include financial assistance such as scholarships.

-Jacob says that applying for a scholarship was just what he needed while studying his Bachelor of Commerce, majoring in finance and financial planning.
+Matthew says that applying for a scholarship was just what he needed while studying his Bachelor of Commerce, majoring in finance and financial planning.

-‘At the time I applied for the Edge Financial Partners Scholarship I was going into my second year of study,’ Jacob says.
+‘At the time I applied for the Edge Financial Partners Scholarship I was going into my second year of study,’ Matthew says.
 ‘I was also working in a part-time job in my local town about four and a half hours away from Deakin.
 The travel between university and home did take a toll on my studies and because of this I thought it would be ideal to apply for the scholarship.

 ‘I was ecstatic when I received the news of receiving the scholarship as it was a huge relief.
 It meant I now had some financial support to allow me to concentrate on my studies without having to worry about travelling home often to work.’